Last updated: 2026-04-20

 Sources & Evidence

-Ibicuy-to-Añelo delivered US$140/t benchmark confirmed by direct North Zone operator quotes April 2026.
-In-Basin Sand certifications validated by SGS Minerals (Chile).
+Ibicuy-to-Añelo delivered US$145/t benchmark confirmed by direct North Zone operator quotes April 2026.
+In-Basin Sand test reports validated by SGS Minerals (Chile).
 Distance measurements based on existing Argentine road network.
-Per-well sand consumption averages from published Vaca Muerta completion reports (2023–2025).
+Per-well sand consumption averages from published Vaca Muerta completion reports (2023-2025).

 Related Questions